jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Most vitally, everyone will be held accountable for their actions.

-However, this new rulebook will only be a happy reality once Main Street uses Techvolution as our shield and motivation to bring-on the era of mass-collaboration.
-That's why we'll make in the next book _Techvolution II: Building the Life Star_.
+However, this new rulebook will only be a happy reality once Main Street uses Techvolution as our shield and motivation to end antagonism and bring-on the era of mass-collaboration.

+That's why we'll make the modern rulebook in the next chapter _Techvolution II: Building the Life Star_.

 https://www.youtube.com/watch?v=PgGLgygsqus
-_This scene is from the movie [The Big Short](https://en.wikipedia.org/wiki/The_Big_Short_(film)).
+_This scene is from the movie The Big Short.
 It's a movie about the 2008 housing crisis.
 The Industrial Age antagonists wanted to keep building the 1969 lifestyle.
-To get people to sign for generic suburban houses, they used BMW driving underlings to sell a confusing rulebook.
-2008 is when I came up with the camel in the Amazon metaphor trying to explain why the crisis was always going to happen.
-Because if you trick a camel into buying a house in the Amazon, that doesn't solve the fact it's living out of its ecosystem._
+To get people to sign for generic suburban houses, they used underlings to sell a confusing rulebook.
+2008 is when I came up with the camel in the Amazon metaphor.
+I was trying to explain why the crisis was always going to happen.
+In short, if you trick a camel into buying a house in the Amazon, that doesn't change the fact it's living out of its ecosystem.
+Credit [The Big Short](https://en.wikipedia.org/wiki/The_Big_Short_(film))_

 ## Pandemic Test

-Today we're counting on our industries to make more medical masks, hand sanitizer and [very quickly design, build, and distribute enough ventilators for our sick](https://www.youtube.com/watch?v=7vLPefHYWpY).
+Today we're counting on our local industries to make more medical masks, hand sanitizer and [very quickly design, build, and distribute enough ventilators for our sick](https://www.youtube.com/watch?v=7vLPefHYWpY).

 The small "maker" community is stepping up to [print face shields for medical staff](https://www.opshieldsup.org/).
-Typically, they'd need untold hours and money, to get approved for use.
+Typically, they'd need untold hours and money dealing with the medical middlemen;s rules, regulations, and paperwork to get approved for use.
 But, after exporting our factories, there's not enough left to respond in time.
-So the middlemen have put their Death Star on hold.
+So the middlemen have put their [Death Star on hold,](https://youtu.be/HgPj6e3jtz0?t=173).

 Our response to the coronavirus didn't need to be so uncertain.
 When a society is playing the game well, it has the resources, expertise, and drive to respond to any crisis.

+For example, let's look at American during one of its biggest crisis, World War II (1939-1945).

-For example, in 1941, America had a tiny military.
-No really, it was like the Canada of today.
-But when Japan attacked, and the Nazis declared war, the two "awoke a sleeping giant."
+America didn't enter the war right away.
+In fact, several years into the conflict the US still had a tiny military.
+But when Japan attacked in late 1941, and the Nazis declared war, the two "awoke a sleeping giant."
 This phrase describes America because it didn't matter the American military was small.
 Because her industrial base was extensive, her technical expertise was precise, and most importantly, her people were happy.

 Led by industrialists [William S. Knudsen](https://en.wikipedia.org/wiki/William_S._Knudsen), and [Henry J. Kaiser](https://en.wikipedia.org/wiki/Henry_J._Kaiser) (both with no formal education) America's "Victory" war production program quickly outproduced the Axis countries.
 Even though Germany, Japan, and Italy were already geared for war, the American worker was twice as productive as a German, and four times more than a Japanese.
 The Ford Motor Company alone made more war equipment than all of Italy.